PiqueTickets/meta-ad-toolkit/README.md

 - `/build-ads` — the only skill that mutates your ad account.
 Drafts a YAML build spec, dry-runs it, then executes after explicit operator approval.
 Backed by a bundled MCP server at `tools/meta-ads-write/`.
 - `prompts/` — shared report template, recommendation rubric, and `build-spec-schema.md` for `/build-ads`.
 - `references/` — Meta-mechanics explainers (Breakdown Effect, Learning Phase, auction basics), Acme Events-specific context, and `build-safety.md` covering `/build-ads` rules and recovery.

+## Meta Pixel & Conversions API (CAPI)

+This toolkit reads what Meta already knows about your ad performance.
+That data is only as good as the signals you send back from your ticketing site — and for most event marketers, that means the **Meta Pixel** and the **Conversions API (CAPI)** working together.

+The **Meta Pixel** is a small piece of code on your website that tells Meta when someone views a show page, starts checkout, or completes a ticket purchase.
+Without it, Meta is mostly guessing: you can still spend budget, but you won't reliably know which ads drove sales, and campaigns optimized for "Purchase" have little to optimize against.

+**CAPI** sends the same kinds of events from your server (or ticketing platform) directly to Meta, rather than relying on the visitor's browser.
+Browsers drop signals — ad blockers, slow page loads, privacy settings, people switching tabs mid-checkout.
+CAPI catches many of those missed purchases and gives Meta a more complete picture of what's actually converting.

+Meta recommends using **both**: the Pixel for real-time browser events, CAPI as a reliable backup.
+When you send the same event from both places (for example, a completed ticket order), you need **deduplication** so Meta doesn't count it twice.
+For ticketing sites, the events that matter most are usually `Purchase`, `InitiateCheckout`, and `ViewContent` on show and checkout pages.

+**Learn more (official Meta docs):**

+- [About the Meta Pixel](https://www.facebook.com/business/help/742478679120153) — what it is and why it matters
+- [Set up and install the Meta Pixel](https://www.facebook.com/business/help/952192354843755) — step-by-step in Events Manager
+- [Meta Pixel developer documentation](https://developers.facebook.com/docs/meta-pixel/) — technical reference and event types
+- [Conversion tracking with the Meta Pixel](https://developers.facebook.com/docs/meta-pixel/implementation/conversion-tracking/) — standard events like Purchase and InitiateCheckout
+- [About the Conversions API](https://www.facebook.com/business/help/AboutConversionsAPI) — what CAPI is and how it connects to your marketing data
+- [Conversions API developer documentation](https://developers.facebook.com/docs/marketing-api/conversions-api) — setup options and API reference
+- [Best practices for Conversions API](https://www.facebook.com/business/help/308855623839366) — why to run CAPI alongside the Pixel
+- [About deduplication for Pixel and CAPI events](https://www.facebook.com/business/help/823677331451951) — how to avoid double-counting when using both

 ## Setup